Want to Start a Consulting Business? 10 Reasons Why You Should!Nov 12, 2020

 But in order to activate your logical brain to put those plans into motion, your heart and guts need to be brought on board.

 The truth is while there are lots of consultants and coaches, there's only one you.
 You are unique and one-of-a-kind and you can and will find that audience that is waiting just for you.
 And if you need help getting the clarity and confidence you need to get started, Jen and I are only a phone call away.
-Head on over to our calendar, book some time with us and let's talk.
+Head on over to my calendar, book some time with me and let's talk.